 This was written after both the Supreme Court’s infamous Dred Scott decision of 1857—which found that “persons of African descent” were not and could not be citizens, even if they were free—and the Emancipation Proclamation issued in 1861.
 In one broad Constitutional sweep, the Fourteenth Amendment defined those born in the United States, including ex-slaves and children of immigrants, as citizens.

 Indeed, the Fourteenth Amendment was put into place as one of three amendments to the United States Constitution after Reconstruction to guarantee full citizenship and the right to vote for former slaves:

 The 14th Amendment to the U.S. Constitution, ratified in 1868, granted citizenship to all persons born or naturalized in the United States—including former slaves—and guaranteed all citizens “equal protection of the laws.”
 One of three amendments passed during the Reconstruction era to abolish slavery and establish civil and legal rights for black Americans, it would become the basis for many landmark Supreme Court decisions over the years.

-Trump's plan to end birthright citizenship was widely discussed and debated at the time, and conservative commentator S.E.
+Trump's plan to end birthright citizenship was widely discussed and debated in 2015, and conservative commentator S.E.
 Cupp said on CNN's "State of the Union" on August 23, 2015, that "actually, there are only 30 countries that practice birthright citizenship making the U.S. kind of an anomaly."